carloseferrer/CryptoViewer-Python/README.md

 ```

 ## Test App
-To test the app without using a Python IDE, you need to run the file named 'cryptoviewerapp.exe'.
+For testing the app without using a Python IDE you need to run the file named 'cryptoviewerapp.exe'.

 ## Technologies Used
 <p align="left">